 Belts are just handy aren't they?

 I mean they stop your trousers from falling down for starters.
-Yet it never ceases to amaze me how many tradesmen have yet to cotton on to this benefit.
+Yet it never ceases to amaze me how many tradesmen fail to cotton on to this benefit.

 So if you're reading this and think you may be a culprit yourself, then please for the love of god buy yourself a cheap belt.
 Your fellow tradies will love you for it!

-Why Back Support Belts Are A Great Idea for Construction Workers
+Why Back Support Belts Are A Great Idea For Construction Workers

 We have it tough in the construction industry.

-Not only do we have to spend long hours working hard physically in all weathers and conditions.
+As not only do we have to spend long hours working hard physically in all weathers and conditions.

 Twice as many.
 Ouch!